sharetribe/flex-docs/src/docs/operator-guides/introducing-pages/index.md

 steps to navigate to Pages (Build->Content), but make sure you are in your
 [Demo environment](https://www.sharetribe.com/docs/operator-guides/concepts/#environments_.)
-Marketplaces created before February, 14th, 2023 need to refresh their Saunatime demo.
-If you need any help, consult our demo starting guides, then reach out to our [support team](hello@sharetribe.com) if you face any more trouble.
+Marketplaces created before February, 15th, 2023 will need to “Import default pages” to their demo environment to start making changes.

-Marketplaces built or being built on Flex before February, 14th, 2023 need to modify their frontend marketplace code to take Pages into use.
+Marketplaces built or being built on Flex before February, 15th, 2023 need to modify their frontend marketplace code to take Pages into use.
 Developers can consult
 [this guide](https://www.sharetribe.com/docs/ftw/page-builder/#how-to-take-pages-into-use-if-you-are-using-an-older-version-of-ftw)